adc-trust-ai/trust-free/README.md

 [![Python](https://img.shields.io/pypi/pyversions/trust-free.svg)](https://pypi.org/project/trust-free/)
 ![OS](https://img.shields.io/badge/OS-macOS%20ARM64-blue)

 > ⚠️ **Note:** Currently, `trust-free` is only tested and supported on macOS ARM64 (e.g. M1/M2/M3/M4 chips).
 Compatibility for other platforms (Intel macOS, Linux, Windows) is planned for future releases.
+Free version is limited to datasets of at most 5,000 rows and 20 columns.
+Currently designed only for regression tasks.
+Future releases will also tackle other tasks e.g. classification.

 **trust-free** is a Python package for fitting interpretable regression models using Transparent, Robust, and Ultra-Sparse Trees (TRUST) — a new generation of Linear Model Trees (LMTs) with state-of-the-art accuracy and intuitive explanations.
 This is a free version — a pro version is planned in the future.